google/dfindexeddb/README.md

 analysis of IndexedDB and leveldb files.

 It parses leveldb, IndexedDB and javascript structures from these files without requiring native libraries.
-(Note: currently only a subset of IndexedDB key types and Javascript types for Chromium-based browsers are supported.
-Safari and Firefox are under development.)
+(Note: only a subset of IndexedDB key types and Javascript types for Chromium-based browsers are currently supported.
+Safari and Firefox are under development).

 The content of IndexedDB files is dependent on what a web application stores locally/offline using the web browser's